Vetlife is almost entirely managed and run by its volunteers. This enables the Charity to keep staff costs as low as possible.

 Please complete the Vetlife Helpline Form if you are interested and we will arrange for you to speak to a member of the Helpline’s selection and training team.

 Vetlife Financial Support Area Representative

 Area Representatives often deal with vulnerable people who may be very sensitive, so tact and discretion are essential.
-You will therefore go through an induction and annual training will be provided.
+You will therefore go through an induction and training will be provided.

 Board of Trustees